tetris245/ULTRAbc/README.md

 ## Installation

-Preliminary note: if you use many add-ons for BC, you could be interested by **FUSAM**, a multi-add-on-loader for TamperMonkey: https://sidiousious.gitlab.io/bc-addon-loader/
+*Preliminary note* : if you use many add-ons for BC, you could be interested by **FUSAM**, a multi-add-on-loader for TamperMonkey: https://sidiousious.gitlab.io/bc-addon-loader/

-## How to use

-After installing FUSAM, you can see the Addon Manager button on the login page and inside the game's preferences.
-Once opened, you can choose to enable other addons, which will be loaded when you close all menus and refresh the page.

-## Addon XYZ is not in the list

-If an addon is missing from the list, you can mention it in <#1134165682876059748>.
-If you're the developer of an addon and want to get in touch or make request, DM <@736143146987290695>.
-The aim is to have everything intended for public use available.

-## Security

-Please note that addons available via FUSAM are not actively monitored for malicious updates.
-You should only enable addons from authors you can trust.

 **Recommended methode with Tampermonkey** - links to the ULTRAbc loader: